Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 The clearer way to compare these products is by capability layer rather than by product.
 There are four layers in the AP stack at a strata firm: extraction (turning the PDF into structured data), classification (matching the invoice to a scheme and supplier), approval routing (manager, committee, or AGM), and trust-ledger integration (posting the entry against the right scheme's ledger).
 Strata Master and StrataMax cover the trust-ledger integration layer themselves and often leave extraction to be solved upstream.
 StrataPort covers extraction and classification natively and integrates downstream.
 SMATA and BCP focus on the approval-routing layer with extraction handled by other tools.
 None of these products covers all four layers equally well, and none of them should be expected to.

-That's the honest framing: there's no winner in the AU strata stack for AP, only fit.
-Product fit depends on firm scale, on which strata package the firm has already adopted, on which AP layer the firm needs the most help with, and on whether the firm prefers full-cycle integration or best-of-breed coverage of each layer separately.
+For most firms, the practical question is fit: current strata package, firm scale, the AP layer causing the most friction, and whether the firm wants full-cycle integration or separate best-of-breed tools.
 A firm running Strata Master with a clean trust-ledger setup but a growing classification problem doesn't need to switch platforms; it needs to solve the extraction and classification layer upstream of OIA.
 A firm running StrataPort end-to-end is making a different bet about where AI fits.

 Vendor pages alone won't tell a firm any of this.
 Each vendor describes what its own product does, not what other products do or where the layer boundaries between them sit.
 Cross-product framing is what a real shortlist depends on.